 | The improvement loop | Deploy → observe production performance → run evals to catch regressions → train the next version.
 The loop continues. |

-What you can deploy today
+What you can deploy

-- Models trained on the Catalyst platform
+- Models trained on the Inference platform

 - Served via an OpenAI-compatible API (chat completions endpoint)